 The pause menu consists only of a simple map viewer in place of the Inventory Screen.
 The "Opened doors" are blue instead of green and the "Closed/All Beams" Doors are white instead of blue.
 Also the player location "peg" is white and triangular instead of green and roundish.

 The world map in the demo is unfinished and contains remnants of an older world layout for the game.
 At this time, the world map only contains Tallon Overworld (middle), Chozo Ruins (bottom), Phendrana Drifts (right), and Phazon Mines (top).
 According to internal room names, Magmoor Caverns was once part of Tallon Overworld.
 It is unknown if the Crashed Frigate was implemented yet.

 In the final, the HUD is much brighter, enhancing the 3D effect.
-The energy bar was changed, with energy tanks and the word "Energy" being moved from the left to the top of the HUD.
+The energy bar was changed, with the extra energy tanks and the bar switching places, and the word "Energy" being moved from the right to the top of the HUD.
 The beam icons lack their respective colors and have a turquoise color instead.
 The edges of Samus' helmet are also different, being more curved than in the prototype.
 Blue lights were added to the bottom, and the frame was brightened.

 In the prototype, the message in the opening reads "Orbit inclination 51.60" 226 kilometers above the planet tallon IV." and has a different, blue-coloured font, while in the final version it reads "Unidentified distress beacon has been tracked to a derelict space vessel in orbit above Tallon IV" in a white font different from the one in the prototype.

 | Ripped Sounds|